fugue-stephen/policy-as-code/README.md

 # Policy As Code

+Ludwig enables you to perform validations on compositions, ensuring they are compliant at compile time instead of at runtime.

+In this example, all validations are defined in `Corp/InfoSecStandards.lw`.

+The `Environment` type is defined in `Corp/Environment.lw`, which determines acceptable environments in which users may run compositions.
+The environment is set by an environment variable, `ENVIRONMENT`, and valid choices are `DEV`, `QA`, and `PROD`.

+The files in the `Config` folder contain configuration details about each environment.

+The `Compositions` folder contains compositions that users may run and which must adhere to the validations in `InfoSecStandards.lw`.

 ## Compile Time Validations

 We can validate our infrastructure by ensuring all our compositions and Ludwig libraries compile.
 That's what the `Makefile` does for you.
 We'll run through some categories of validation below.
-All validations are defined in `InfoSecStandards.lw`.

 ### Compliant Code